bradthebuilder/ansible-role-clamav/README.md

 ## Author Information

-This role was created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was initially created in 2017 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/), and forked by [bradthebuilder](https://bradthebuilder.me) in 2021.